 Top sellers include Aloha crunch (toffee and black Hawaiian sea salt in 70 percent dark chocolate), seasonal truffles, Mayan spice drinking chocolate and caramels with cacao nibs.

 East Van has expanded production into a building across the street, and is about to add a bakery.

 Vancouver locals and visitors can look forward to more baked goods soon, including chocolate Irish soda bread.

 “Our biggest problem has been not being able to produce enough,” Bolton said.
 “We had to turn orders down last year.”

-Chief chocolate officers Dominique and Cindy Duby operate their bean-to-bar operation out of Richmond, British Columbia, which is on the coast south of Vancouver but also in the metro area.
+Chief chocolate officers Dominique and Cindy Duby operate their artisan chocolate operation out of Richmond, British Columbia, which is on the coast south of Vancouver but also in the metro area.